ejspeiro/gnuplot-Scripts-Sci-Comp/README.md

 # gnuplot: Scripts for Scientific Computing.

-By: **Eduardo J. Sanchez, PhD - esanchez at mail dot sdsu dot edu**
+By: **Eduardo J. Sanchez - eduardo.sanchez at bsc.es**

 ## 1. Description

 A minimalistic suite of **gnuplot** scripts to visualize common results in scientific computing.
 These scripts are not intended to be a general solution to visualize every possible result.
-Instead these should be used as a starting point to construct tailored scripts for any data set.
+Instead these could be used as a starting point to construct tailored scripts for any data set.

-Also, using gnuplot is not usually intended for high-performance visualization.
+gnuplot is not usually intended for high-performance visualization.
-Other tools should be used, such as ParaView.

-I collect them here as I develop them for my own software library, [the Mimetic Methods Toolkit (MTK)](https://github.com/ejspeiro/MTK).
+I collect these scripts here as I develop them for my own software library, [the Mimetic Methods Toolkit (MTK)](https://github.com/ejspeiro/MTK).

 ## 2. Index of scripts

 The scripts are classified according to the mathematical nature of the data they intend to plot.
-That is, some data is the result of a computation (computed data), and some data is used as a reference against with to double check results (control data).
+That is, some data is the result of a computation (computed data), and some data is used as a reference to check results (control data).

 1. 1D scalar fields.
   1. Control: 1d_scalar_field_control.gp
   2. Computed: 1d_scalar_field_computed.gp
-  3. Comparison of control with computed: 1d_scalar_field_control_and_computed.gp
+  3. Comparison of control with computed: 1d_scalar_field_control_computed.gp
   4. Comparison of multiple control: 1d_scalar_fields_control.gp

 2. 1D vector fields.